xshopai/user-service/docs/ARCHITECTURE.md

 ## Overview

-User Service is the **foundational identity and profile management service** in the AIOutlet platform.
+User Service is the **foundational identity and profile management service** in the xShop.ai platform.
 It follows a **layered architecture** pattern with clear separation of concerns and implements **event-driven integration** using Dapr Pub/Sub for asynchronous communication.

 ### Service Responsibilities